enggelin/arsampler/README.md

 variance are rather nonsense, as we only run the sampler for a few iterations.
 To be able to provide a rather accurate results, we need to run the sampler long enough.
-An iteration of minimum of `n=1000` should provide suffice, although for some densities it needs to be run long enough (more about that later).
+An iteration of minimum of `n=1000` should provide suffice (this is also the default value for `n`), although for some densities it needs to be run long enough (more about that later).
 In this test plan, we will try several scenarios of combination pair of target-proposal densities.

-### Test 1: Proposal densities with Acceptance rate: 1, Suggested minimum c: NA, and Empirical expected value of target distribution: $`\approx`$ its mean
+### Test 1: Proposal densities with Acceptance rate: 1, Suggested minimum c: NA, and Empirical expected value of target distribution $`\approx`$ its mean

 The package has several pre-defined probability densities for user to use.
 They are: `normal`, `uniform`, `gamma`, `beta`, and `exponential`.